Board of Directors

 Katherine Kay (Toronto) is a senior partner at Stikeman Elliot LLP, repeatedly recognized as a leading litigator in Canada.
 Katherine has served on her firm’s partnership board and executive committee and is currently on her second tour of duty on the Toronto office management committee.
 She is currently a director of The Advocates’ Society, a national association of advocates, and has served for several years on the United Way Major Individual Giving Cabinet.
 She and her family are long-time supporters of The Terry Fox Foundation and the annual Terry Fox Run.

-Dr. Jim Woodgett is the President and Scientific Director of the Terry Fox Research Institute.
+Dr. Jim Woodgett (Toronto) is the President and Scientific Director of the Terry Fox Research Institute.
 He is also a Senior Scientist at the Lunenfeld-Tanenbaum Research Institute at Sinai Health and Professor in the Department of Medical Biophysics, University of Toronto.
+His breast cancer research was supported via two separate Terry Fox New Frontiers Program Project Grants between 1999 and 2019.